Monmouth, Illinois

 Monmouth is a city in and the county seat of Warren County, Illinois, United States.
 The population was 8,902 at the 2020 census, down from 9,444 in 2010.
 It is the home of Monmouth College.

-Local parks and insitutions located within Monmouth include Monmouth Park, Harmon Park, North Park, Warfield Park, West Park, South Park, Garwood Park, Buster White Park and the Citizens Lake & Campground.
+Local parks and institutions located within Monmouth include Monmouth Park, Harmon Park, North Park, Warfield Park, West Park, South Park, Garwood Park, Buster White Park and the Citizens Lake & Campground.
 It is the host of the Prime Beef festival, held annually the week after Labor Day.
 The festival is kicked off with one of the largest parades in Western Illinois.
 Monmouth is also known regionally as the "Maple City".
 It is part of the Galesburg Micropolitan Statistical Area.

 History

 Monmouth was settled in about 1824.
 The town established in 1831 was originally going to be called Kosciusko (the name was drawn out of a hat), but the founders of the town feared that it would be difficult to spell and pronounce.
 The name 'Monmouth' was put forward by a resident who had lived in Monmouth County, New Jersey.